-1. The perpetrator of the crime.
-In such instances, the claim will be based on the intentional acts by the perpetrator or some negligent interaction between the victim and the perpetrator causing the injury.
+- The perpetrator of the crime.
+In such instances, the claim will be based on the intentional acts of the perpetrator or some negligent interaction between the victim and the perpetrator, resulting in an injury.

-2. A third party—not the perpetrator—who controls the premises where the crime took place and the risk of criminal activity was foreseeable.
+- A third party—not the perpetrator—who controls the premises where the crime took place and the risk of criminal activity was foreseeableand preventable.

 Who might be third party?

-Essentially the victim must prove the criminal act was foreseeable and the third party failed to exercise reasonable care to protect the victim from the attack.
+Essentially the victim must prove the criminal act was foreseeable and the third party failed to exercise reasonable care to protect the victim against the attack.
 The victim must prove a set of facts under which the third party failed to take reasonable security measures.
-Reasonable security measures may include:

 Yes.
 Even if the insurance company or the owner of the premises where the crime occurred contacts you, you should speak with a lawyer.
-When you or a loved one are injured the insurance company and the owner of the premises are not your friends.
-They are not looking out for you.
+When you or a loved one is injured, the insurance company and the owner of the premises are not your friends.
+They are not looking out for your best interests.
 They are looking out for their own interests, which is to save them the most money as possible.
 You, on the other hand, want to be fully and fairly compensated for the injuries sustained.
 That is why you need a Philadelphia injury attorney of Galfand Berger to represent you.
 We can negotiate the best possible settlement for you.
-We will negotiate a fair settlement for you or file a lawsuit on your behalf.

 In every state there is a statute of limitations.
-This means you must file a claim within a certain period of time or your claim will be forever barred.
-In Pennsylvania and New Jersey, the statute of limitations is two years.
-You should contact us if you have any questions regarding how long you have after the injury or death to file a claim.
-We can tell can you the statute of limitation of each state.
+This means you must file a claim within a certain period of time or your claim will be forever barred..
+You should contact us if you have any questions regarding how long you have after the injury or wrongful death to file a claim.
+We can tell can you the statute of limitations of each state.
 If you are going to use a lawyer, it is important for the lawyer to be retained as soon as possible so a timely investigation may be conducted.
-Timely investigations are important because as time goes by, witnesses’ memory become hazy or you may lose track of them.
+Timely investigations are important because as time goes by, witnesses’ memory may become hazy or you can lose track of them.
 A prompt investigation should be performed in the environment where the crime occurred because conditions can change.